 Many vendors incorrectly state that their solution is "CJIS certified."
 There is no such thing as being "CJIS certified."

 The FBI has advised that CJAs and NCJAs are ultimately responsible for ensuring compliance, even when they engage with a third-party vendor to provide software or services relating to the agency's CJI.
 What is more, those agencies interpret solutions according to the agency's own risk acceptance standard of what is CJIS-compliant.
 Tyler's clients include agencies across the United States.
 To the extent a Tyler client's compliance requirements exceed the minimum established by the FBI's CJIS Security Policy and conflict with the common standards followed by other Tyler clients, Tyler expects to work collaboratively with that client/those clients to arrive at a mutually agreeable approach that is consistent with the FBI's CJIS Security Policy and industry standards.
+If Tyler agrees to take additional measures because of a unique client requirement, Tyler reserves the right to attach a fee to those efforts and to deploy them within a timeframe Tyler deems commercially reasonable.

 To memorialize Tyler's commitment to fulfilling its responsibilities under the CJIS Security Policy, Tyler has executed the CJIS Security Addendum.
 A copy of the CJIS Security Addendum that Tyler has signed is available for reference.
 Each Tyler employee with access to CJI is also required to sign a CJIS Security Addendum.